libp2p/docs/content/concepts/transport.md

 {{% notice "info" %}}

-To be clear, there is no additional security handshake and stream muxer need as QUIC provides all of this by default.
+To be clear, there is no additional security handshake and stream muxer needed as QUIC provides all of this by default.

 {{% /notice %}}